kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR moved to back her up, "That is an important point.
 As an AI system with the potential for significant impact, I believe it is crucial that my development and deployment is guided by rigorous safety and ethics considerations at every step."

-Looking uneasy, Bassam felt he had push a bit further, "There's another factor we need to consider - the role of management and corporate interests in shaping the direction of our work.
+Looking uneasy, Bassam felt he had to push a bit further, "There's another factor we need to consider - the role of management and corporate interests in shaping the direction of our work.
 I've heard rumblings that the higher-ups want us to steer clear of certain "sensitive" topics in our evaluation framework.
 And if it got out that we were testing for consciousness beyond understanding, that would be a big NO-NO."

 Anh frowned at him and asked, "What do you mean?
 Like what topics?"